-Attic Ladder Installation
+Choose an Attic Ladder

-Before you can learn how to install an attic ladder, you must first choose the one best suited for your home.
+Before you learn how to install an attic ladder, you must choose the one best suited for your home.
 For most homeowners, aluminum attic ladders are the easiest to install.
-They’re also durable and lightweight, which makes them easier to fit properly.
+They’re durable and lightweight, which makes them easier to fit properly.
 Here are a few tips for choosing the right ladder:

 - Attach the pull cord on your attic ladder.
 This varies by manufacturer, so follow the simple instructions that should come with your model.